 Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves.~Matthew 10:16 KJV

-Later as the sun was setting I heard them cooing as they perched on the powerlines for the night.
+Later, as the sun was setting, I heard them cooing as they perched on the powerlines for the night.
 A still, mournful sound, yet calming.
-Earlier this summer I heard a dove frantically cooing.
+Earlier this summer, I heard a dove frantically cooing.
 I’d never heard that call in their repertoire.
 My nephew said the dove had lost its mate.
-They mate for life and when one mate dies the other makes a pitiful sound, true mourning.
+They mate for life and when one mate dies the other makes a pitiful sound–true mourning.
 Doves are harmless.
-They make a lot of noise when they fly and may startle someone but they will not attack.
-They are mournful in their call, in death, uncomforted.
+They make a lot of noise when they fly and may startle someone, but they will not attack.
+They are mournful in their call and uncomforted in death.

 And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up.~John 3:14 KJV

 Jesus’ analogy to Christians to be wise as serpents but harmless as doves draws another great picture.
-A serpent, a snake, is a smart creature hidden and camouflaged until the moment it strikes so it gets you before you get it.
+A serpent is a smart creature hidden until the moment it strikes so it gets you before you get it.
 In our witness, we also need to make people aware of sin.
 Jesus reminded Nicodemus of the time Moses made a serpent and put it on a pole so that the people bitten because of sin might look and live.

 May our witness be unexpected, striking to the hearts of those endangered by a life apart from God.